-Excessive body weight is a well-known risk factor for a number of life-threatening diseases – diabetes, heart disease, and cancer have all been linked with obesity.
-Less well known is the direct relationship between obesity and gastroesophageal reflux disease (GERD).
+Excessive body weight is a well-known risk factor for a number of life-threatening diseases – diabetes, heart disease, and cancer have all been linked to obesity.
+Recent research has demonstrated a direct relationship between obesity and gastroesophageal reflux disease (GERD).

 What’s causing it?